Arrow of a compass is pointing compliance text on the compass.

 “Down the line” can be quite a long time in the eyes of the FTC: The statute of limitations for the TCPA is up to six years—and certain state-level regulations can extend that even further.

-Offer an Opt-Out
+Offer an opt-out

 Just as getting opt-in consent is important, the TCPA—and the newer California Consumer Protection Act (CCPA)—require that consumers have clear access to an opt-out.
 According to Blue Ink Digital’s Greg Dobak, untracked opt-outs could be a source of significant new litigation.
 Speaking in a Convoso webinar, Dobak stressed the importance of using a solution, such as Blue Ink Digital’s Secured Leads, to quickly remove leads from lists and avoid calling consumers who are no longer consenting.